Bruce Lahn: Biography

 Bruce Lahn is a Chinese-born American scientist.
-He currently works at the University of Chicago.
+He is the founder and Chief Scientist of VectorBuilder, a global leader in gene delivery solutions.
 In the past he has studied human genetics and evolutionary genetics.
 His main objective with previous studies was to study the evolution of human sex chromosomes and the underlying basis for the growth of the human brain.
 Lahn is currently doing a wide spread of stem cell research as well as working with epigenetics.
 Lahn's previous research has led to the hypothesis that the Neanderthals contributed to evolution of the human brain's size.
 Lahn is currently working to contribute a better understanding of the widespread use of stem cells to the science world.

 Contributions to science

 His research on the microcephaly-associated gene, MCPH1, led to the hypothesis that an archaic Homo sapiens lineage such as the Neanderthals might have contributed to the recent development of the human brain.
 His research also suggested that newly arisen variants of two brain size genes, ASPM and MCPH1, might have been favored by positive natural selection in recent human history.
 This research provoked controversy due to the finding that the positively selected variants of these genes had spread to higher frequencies in some parts of the world than in others (for ASPM, it is higher in Europe and surrounding regions than other parts of the world; for MCPH1, it is higher outside sub-Saharan Africa than inside).
 He has advocated the moral position that human genetic diversity should be embraced and celebrated as among humanity's great assets.
 Later studies did not find the ASPM and MCPH1 gene variants identified by Lahn to be associated with mental ability or cognition in modern populations, and the haplotype was not found in the individuals used to prepare the first draft of the Neanderthal genome.

-Lahn has many different studies with stem cells that he is currently working on.
+Lahn is currently working on a variety of studies using stem cells.
 They range anywhere from looking at if the suicide gene can be modified with stem cells, to looking at stem cells as a potential source to treat testicular dysfunctions.